Surfer's ear: Signs and symptoms

-Cause
+Causes

 The majority of patients present in their mid-30s to late 40s.
 This is likely due to a combination of the slow growth of the bone and the decreased participation in activities associated with surfer's ear past the 30s.
 However, surfer's ear is possible at any age and is directly proportional to the amount of time spent in cold, wet, windy weather without adequate protection.

 The normal ear canal is approximately 7 mm in diameter and has a volume of approximately 0.8 ml (approximately one-sixth of a teaspoon).
 As the condition progresses, the diameter narrows and can even close completely if untreated, although people generally seek help once the passage has constricted to 0.5–2 mm due to the noticeable hearing impairment.
 While not necessarily harmful in and of itself, constriction of the ear canal from these growths can trap debris, leading to painful and difficult to treat infections.

+Prevalence

+A 2015 review of eight other studies found that the prevalence of surfer's ear among surfers ranged from 31% to 80%, largely depending on sea temperature of the geographical area studied, with colder climates having higher prevalence.
+The study also found among 105 surfers in Cornwall, England 63.8% had surfer's ear.